Badger logoBadger

 9. Security

 Data is encrypted in transit and at rest.
-Messages are additionally end-to-end encrypted.
+Messages and their media are additionally end-to-end encrypted.
 Access to stored data is restricted by security rules to the people you have chosen to share with.

 10. Children